Kerilk/THAPI-Tutorial/ECPAM-2023-BOF/slides.md

  * Trace as many programming models as possible
    - Trace should capture as much context as possible, and be lightweight as possible
  * Develop tools to analyze traces (summary, timeline, etc...)
+ * Modular code architecture (ease the implementation of new "front-end")

 # THAPI: Tracing Heterogeneous APIs